California State Prisons

 5th Street, Norco, CA 92860, (909) 623-1481

 This prison is located in Riverside County.
-It is medium level (Level II) facility housing about 3,400 inmates.
-It is supposed to be a rehabilitation prison, especially for narcotics offenders, but because of the overcrowding of other state prisons, the purpose of the prison has become less focused over time.
+It is medium level (Level II) facility housing about 4,200 inmates with a staff of about 1,200.
+It is supposed to be a rehabilitation prison, especially for narcotics offenders, but because of the overcrowding of other state prisons, the purpose of the prison has become less focused on rehabilitation over time.

 The prison at one time was rumored to be in such bad shape that whenever it rained, the prison would turn off its electricity to prevent inmates from being electrocuted.